iotexproject/web-iotube/README.md

 # ioTube Web App

-ioTube is two way "tube", aka bridge, allowing assets transferring between ETH and IoTeX.
+ioTube is a two-way "tube", aka bridge, allowing assets transferring between blockchains, like Eth, IoTeX.

 ## How to use